Get Out & About in Orlando

 Interstate 4, or I-4 as it is commonly called, is Orlando's primary interstate highway.
 I-4 begins in Tampa, runs northeast across the middle of the state, cuts through Orlando and ends in Daytona Beach.
-This is an East – West interstate, which can at time be confusing because it really travels southeast – northwest.
+This is an East – West Interstate, which can at a time be confusing because it really travels southeast – northwest.
 I-4 connects many of Orlando's suburban and downtown apartments as well as numerous theme parks.
 It also serves as the primary way to Tampa so it commonly has heavy traffic congestion.
 If you do not enjoy sitting in traffic you may want to avoid this road at rush hour.

-East-West Expressway (Toll Road 408) is another major east to west highway that can be used as an alternate to I-4.
+East-West Expressway or (Toll Road 408) is another major east to west highway that can be used as an alternate to I-4.
 The E-W Expressway meets I-4 at downtown and also runs through many of Orlando’s suburban apartments.
 The Expressway serves the University of Central Florida (UCF) area and connects to the Greeneway and Turnpike.
-This is a toll road so definitely look into a SunPass if you will be travelling on a regular basis.
+This is a toll road so definitely look into a SunPass if you will be traveling on a regular basis.

-Beachline Expressway (Toll Road 528) will get you in and out of Orlando International Airport and is a primary route to the Atlantic coast.
+Beachline Expressway or (Toll Road 528) will get you in and out of Orlando International Airport and is a primary route to the Atlantic coast.
 The Beachline is a great way to get to Cocoa Beach and Cape Canaveral.

-Central Florida Greeneway (Toll Road 417) is a primary road for Eastern Orlando apartments and commuters.
+Central Florida Greeneway or (Toll Road 417) is a primary road for Eastern Orlando apartments and commuters.
 The Greeneway connects to the E-W Expressway, the Beachline and I-4.